petermeissner/diffrprojects/README.md

 # README

-# diffrprojects

-A package for using diffr on more than two files
+# Using diffr for more than two files

-**Description**

-TBD

 **Status**